 9. Springfield, Massachusetts

-Only 90 minutes from Boston and a half hour from Hartford, Connecticut, Springfield makes both U.S. News and World Report's lists of best places to live and to retire.
+Only 90 minutes from Boston and a half hour from Hartford, Connecticut, Springfield was named one of the best places to retire in Massachusetts.
 There is cultural and university life, and the cost of living is relatively affordable compared to other East Coast metro areas.
 As in every city, meetup.com offers lots of opportunities for senior singles to connect.

 10. Palm Springs, California